 In my last blog post, I talked about creating an interior space through the lens of User Experience Design (UXD).
 This perspective introduced the concepts of budget, circulation, and communication that would affect Akendi Ottawa’s exciting move to a new office space.
 At this point in time, we have secured a physical space, and are working through budgetary logistics based both on the site and the programme.
 Site and programme are to architecture what ‘context of use’ and ‘user needs’ are to UXD.
-The former addresses existing parameters (existing building elements, orientation, etc.) while the latter relates to human behavior (types of rooms required based on use).
+The former addresses existing parameters (existing building elements, orientation, etc.) while the latter relates to human behaviour (types of rooms required based on use).
 In order to refine programmatic requirements into something tangible and relatable, I delved into a deeper level in design methodology: contextual inquiry and analysis.

 Architectural values can be traced back to Vitruvian staples of utility, structure, and beauty.
 While this ancient Roman principal has been challenged in contemporary practice, the notion of acknowledging form and function is omnipresent in all facets of design.
 As for the value of “beauty,” architecture and UXD have similar perspectives.
 The late American Architect, Buckminster Fuller, defined beauty as follows:

 “When I am working on a problem, I never think about beauty.
 I only think about how to solve the problem.
 But when I have finished, if the solution is not beautiful, I know it is wrong.”